-The Financial Aid office makes this information available to prospective students via mailings and current students via emails.
-Information can also be found at the financial aid website.
+The Financial Aid office makes information available to prospective students via mailings and current students via email.
+Information can also be found on the Financial Aid section of this site.

-Financial aid as it relates to study abroad can be found on the Off-Campus Programs website.
+Financial aid as it relates to study abroad can be found on the Off-Campus Programs section of the site.

 Federal Student Financial Aid Penalties for Drug Law Violations